vdeschwb/esp32-signal-generator/README.md

 ### Software

-The [Arduino](https://www.arduino.cc/en/Main/Software) software version 1.8.12 with the [esp32 board extension](https://github.com/espressif/arduino-esp32) version 1.0.4 was used for building and uploading.
+The [Arduino](https://www.arduino.cc/en/Main/Software) software version 1.8.15 with the [esp32 board extension](https://github.com/espressif/arduino-esp32) version 1.0.6 was used for building and uploading.
+To upload the static web files to the device, [ESP32 Filesystem Uploader](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) was used.

 ## Building